 Etiquette and Ways of Greeting

 Presenting a Hada (a white woven scarf that symbolizes purity and loyalty) is a traditional practice in Tibet to show respect and hospitality.
 Hada is also presented by Tibetans when they visit their parents, worship the Buddha, see somebody off, and welcome someone home.
-For the one who is presenting Hada, he /she should raise the Hada above his/her shoulder and bow.
+The one who is presenting the Hada should raise the Hada above the shoulder and bow.
 The person receiving the Hada is required to accept it with his two hands.
 When Tibetans greet each other, they use long words.
 They would add 'la' after the name to show their respect.
 While everybody is being greeted, the listener must listen carefully without any impatience.
 They always express certain verbosity in saying goodbye.
 In particular, if the host is elderly, they are repeatedly given expressions of good wishes, auspiciousness, safety, and good fortune.

 Contact us if you want to explore more of Tibet or other cities in China.

 1-to-1 Service | Reply within 24hrs | Expert's Advice

 SUBSCRIBE TO WIN A FREE TOUR